Hackuarium/phmeter/pcb/Quick Guide.md

 **(For 3.3 AVDD the range is near to &plusmn; 13 mV and &plusmn; 26 mV respectively).**

 ### Channel B
 It has a fixed gain of 32.
-The full-scale input voltage range is &plusmn; 80 mV, when 5V suppl is used at the AVV pin.
+The full-scale input voltage range is &plusmn; 80 mV, when 5V supply is used at the AVDD pin.

 **(For 3.3 AVDD the range is near to &plusmn; 52 mV).**